jphart/Photobooth/README.md

 Should
 ------

-* Save original as well as with frame
+* Save original as well as with frame - Done
 * Mirror canvas is more natural - Done
 * Display picture for a few seconds after taking